-33 An FIR dated February 13, 2021 was filed against five of our employees on allegations of falsifying government issued identification documents of potential clinical study volunteer participants.
+An FIR dated February 13, 2021 was filed against five of our employees on allegations of falsifying government issued identification documents of potential clinical study volunteer participants.
 Although the person with respect of whom the document was allegedly falsified was not a volunteer in our studies nor was the Company named as an accused in the FIR, we conducted a detailed investigation as per investigation plans dated February 24, 2021, as enhanced vide the version dated April 1, 2021, to re-verify volunteer identification information, confirm traceability of volunteer related information and to reassess systems critical to the conduct of studies.
 While we detected no evidence of falsification of documents at our Mehsana premises, we instituted a corrective and preventive action plan ("CAPA") to improve our systems further.
 Further, the individual employee who is the prime accused in the FIR has since been suspended pending final investigations.
-In the same context, the CDSCO, by its orders dated August 9, 2021, cited the severity of lapses and the lack of a system in place to avoid incidences of generation of fake identity cards and screening/allotment and suspended the registrations of our Mehsana facility for a period of thirty days from the date of receipt of the order, and suspended the registration of our Shivalik and Vedant facilities for a period of seven days from the date of receipt of the orders").
+In the same context, the CDSCO, by its orders dated August 9, 2021, cited the secrity of lapses and the lack of a system in place to avoid incidences of generation of fake identity cards and screening/allotment and suspended the registrations of our Mehsana facility for a period of thirty days from the date of receipt of the orders (the "Orders").
 During the period of suspension, we were debarred from enrolling new studies but were allowed to continue the ongoing studies across all three of our facilities.
 Operations at all the three facilities have now been resumed and all the studies have now been rescheduled in subsequent period.